 Apart from the role that transportation plays in destination development, it is also recognized as a vehicle in socio-economic development of any nation.
 It is universally recognized that transport is crucial for sustained growth and modernization.
 Adequacy of this vital infrastructure is an important determinant for the success of a nation's efforts in diversifying its production base, expanding trade and linking together resources and markets into an integrated economy.
 It is also necessary for connecting villages with towns and market centres and in bringing together remote and developing regions closer to one another.
 Transport, therefore, forms a key input for overall development of any nation.
 In fact, an efficient transport system is a pre-requisite for sustained economic development.
 It is not only the key infrastructural input for the growth process but also a significant means of promoting national integration, which is more important for a large country like India.
-The transport system also plays a crucial role in promoting the development of underdeveloped regions and integrating them with the mainstream economy by opening them up to trade and investment.
-In a liberalised setup, an efficient transport network becomes a more important factor in increasing productivity and enhancing the economy's competitive efficiency in the global market.
+The transport system also plays an important role in promoting the development of backward regions and integrating them with the mainstream economy by opening them to trade and investment.
+In a liberalized setup, an efficient transport network becomes a more important factor in order to increase productivity and enhancing the competitive efficiency of the economy in the world market.

 Transport demand (both freight and passenger) is linked to the level of economic activity and development needs.
 It runs parallel to the growth of GDP.
-A higher rate of growth will result in increased transport demand.
-However, as the growth of GDP results in the dispersal of economic activity, the demand for transport will increase further.
-The demand for transport services is also influenced by the structural changes occurring in the Indian economy.
-According to the Transport and Communications Bulletin for Asia and the Pacific (No. 73, 2003), the share of high-value, low-volume commodities has been increasing, which in turn demands more flexible modes of transport.
+A higher rate of growth will lead to higher transport demand.
+However, as growth of GDP results in dispersal of economic activity, the demand for transport will go up further.
+The demand for transport services is also affected by the structural changes that are taking place in the Indian economy.
+As per Transport and Communications Bulletin for Asia and the Pacific (No. 73, 2003), the share of high value low volume commodities has been increasing, which in turn demands more flexible modes of transport.